pcb heating, printed circuit board temperature, multiphysics analysis

 Current I = 10 A;

 Calculate the temperature and potential distribution in a conducting sheet.

 The resistive losses are calculated in the DC conduction problem.
 Then these losses are transferred to the linked heat transfer problem.

 The convection from other surfaces is ignored.
-We put T0 = 0 K and calculate overheating.
 The convection is modelled by the volume heat sink Q(T) = -k·T, where coefficient k = 2α/d.